Child benefits in the United Kingdom: Family Income Supplement

-Child Benefit and the end of child tax allowance
+Child Benefit

 The Child Benefit Bill was introduced in 1975 by Barbara Castle, based on the child credit element of the rejected previous Heath government's Tax Credit proposal that would have replaced PAYE, integrating tax and benefits.

 Child benefits introduced for the first time a universal payment, paid for each child, doubling the number of children within its scope.
 Like the family allowance, which it replaced, the new benefit was not means tested; an attempt by the Callaghan government to introduce this was thwarted in 1976 when cabinet papers were leaked to the Child Poverty Action Group.

 The rate payable was £1/week for the first and £1.50 for each subsequent child.
 An addition 50p was payable to lone-parent families.
 Unlike the family allowance, provision was made for the rate to be uprated, at the Secretary of State's discretion, each year.
 By the end of 1978 the rate had been increased to £3/week for each child, with an additional £2/week payable to lone-parent families.

-In 1979 the Child Tax Allowance was removed, the value of the allowance taken up in higher child benefit payments, now £4/week, plus £2.50/week extra for lone-parent families.
+When the Child Tax Allowance was removed in 1979, child benefit payments were increased to £4/week, plus £2.50/week extra for lone-parent families.

 Child benefit rates were uprated roughly in line with inflation until 1988, but subsequently was frozen until 1990, in order to curb welfare spending.
 A new higher rate of child benefit, payable for the first child only, was introduced in 1991.
 This was £1 higher than the rate payable for subsequent children, which was again frozen, at £7.25/week.
 From 1991 Child Benefit increased in line with inflation, until 1998, when the new Labour government increased the first child rate by more than 20%, and abolished the Lone Parent rate.